March is a month of transitions. And transitions are often, well,….challenging, messy and uncomfortable.

 Invite colour and water in

-Allowing ourselves to fully experience and heal from all the emotions surrounding grief is exactly what The Grief Recovery Method is all about.
+Allowing ourselves to fully experience and heal from all the emotions surrounding grief is exactly what grief coaching is all about.
 We’ll talk about what grief is, how what we’ve been taught about grief keeps us feeling stuck, and how to process all the emotions so you can move forward.